Bobby Bare: Film career

 Bare was also given an opportunity to star in movies.
 He acted in a Western with Troy Donahue, A Distant Trumpet, and had a memorable scene being branded for desertion, and a few episodes of the TV series No Time for Sergeants.
-He turned his back on Hollywood to pursue his country career.
+He turned his back on Hollywood to pursue his country music career.

 Later country career (1983–present)

-From 1983 to 1988, Bare hosted Bobby Bare and Friends on The Nashville Network which featured him interviewing songwriters who sang their hit songs on the show.

-In 1985, Bare signed with EMI America Records where he scored three low-charting singles.

-In 1998, he formed the band Old Dogs, with Jerry Reed, Mel Tillis and Waylon Jennings.
-As of 2023 he is the last surviving member of the group.
+From 1983 to 1988, Bare hosted Bobby Bare and Friends on The Nashville Network, which featured him interviewing songwriters who sang their hit songs on the show.
+In 1985, he signed with EMI America Records, where he scored three low-charting singles.
+In 1998, he formed the band Old Dogs, with Jerry Reed, Mel Tillis, and Waylon Jennings.
+As of 2023, he is the last surviving member of the group.

 In 2005, he released his first new album in two decades, The Moon Was Blue, produced by his son Bobby Bare Jr., who is also a musician.
 He continues to tour today.

-In 2012, Bare performed a duet of the song "I'd Fight The World" on the Jamey Johnson album Living for a Song: A Tribute to Hank Cochran.
+In 2012, Bare performed a duet of the song "I'd Fight the World" on the Jamey Johnson album Living for a Song: A Tribute to Hank Cochran.

 On April 10, 2013, the CMA announced that Bare would be a 2013 inductee into the Country Music Hall of Fame.
-Other 2013 Inductees include Cowboy Jack Clement and Kenny Rogers.
+Other 2013 inductees included Cowboy Jack Clement and Kenny Rogers.

-After being inducted in the 1960s but gradually drifting away, Bare was reinstated as a member of the Grand Ole Opry on April 7, 2018, by Garth Brooks.
+After being inducted in the 1960s, but gradually drifting away, Bare was reinstated as a member of the Grand Ole Opry on April 7, 2018, by Garth Brooks.